U-boat Emblems

 The Olympic Rings - Crew 36

-The Olympic rings emblem is probably the most unusual and surprising to find on a German U-boat from WWII.
-Yet there it was, why?
+The Olympic rings emblem is probably the most unusual and surprising to find on a WWII U-boat.
+Yet there it was - but why?

-Naval officers joining the Kriegsmarine in 1936, the year of the Berlin Olympics, chose the rings as their emblem.
+1936 was the year of the Berlin Olympics, and naval officers who joined the Kriegsmarine that year chose the rings as their emblem.

-Click on boat's number to see if he had other emblems.
+Click on the boat's number to see if there were other emblems.

 The Laughing Sawfish - 9th Flotilla

 One of the more famous emblems, this became the emblem of the 9th Flotilla in Brest, one the most active combat units of the war.
-Thus is was seen on many boats, most notably U-96 and became famous in the movie Das Boot.
-Originally it was green but somehow the Red version has become much more famous and many people have never seen the green one.
+It was seen on many boats, most notably U-96, and became famous in the movie Das Boot.
+Originally it was green, but somehow the Red version has become much more famous and many people have never seen the green version.
 Here on the left is your chance :)

 Keywords: sawfish, laughing, swordfish, green, red